gniewus/gniewus/README.md

 ### Hey! 👋

-I'm Tomasz, a Berlin-crafted software and data enginner with a huge passion for Software 2.0 and ML.
+I'm Tomasz, a Berlin-crafted software and data engineer with a huge passion for Software 2.0 and ML.

-- 🔭 I’m currently working on my Master Thesis about topic detection and clustering.
+- 🔭 Master's in CS, experience in NLP, AI, and Data Enginnering
-- 💬 Ask me about: Data Enginnering, Python, Data Science, Data Vizualisation,BI and ML
+- 💬 Ask me about: Data Enginnering, Python, Data Science, Data Visualisation,BI and ML
-- ⚡ Fun fact: I proficient in English, German and Polish.
-I'm a Logo designer.
+- ⚡ Fun fact: I am proficient in English, German, and Polish.
- ...
 -->

 Feel free to check out my [Medium](https://medium.com/@gniewus11) page!